-Board Positions Opening 2025–2026
+Board Positions Opening 2026–2027

 The Kaleido vision

 Kaleido, derived from kaleidoscope, is the name of our student-led community.
-A kaleidoscope is a constantly shifting collection of colors and shapes.
-Just like Maastricht’s diverse, international student population.
+A kaleidoscope is a constantly shifting collection of colors and shapes, just like Maastricht’s diverse, international student population.
 That image captures our essence perfectly.

-We started Kaleido to improve student life in Maastricht by building a welcoming, inclusive space where creativity and collaboration thrive.
+We started Kaleido to improve student life in Maastricht by building a welcoming, inclusive space where creativity and collaboration can thrive.

 We strive to: